ajroach42/ajroach42.github.io/_posts/2016-06-24-actual-nazi-steve-rogers.md

 There's a fun little twist in all of this, though.
 Captain America is a rip off of an earlier character that has since fallen in to the Public Domain.

 The original character was called The Shield.
-He wore a Red White and Blue jump suit, carried an unbreakable shield, and even fought a Nazi with a Red Skull.
+He wore a Red White and Blue jump suit, carried an unbreakable shield.
 I can't make this stuff up, just look: